 This course is a continuation of PS-440.
 A historical sketch of preaching lays the foundation of this course and proceeds into a comparison with modern day preaching and its ills.

-PS-560 - Strategies of Administration
+PS-560 - Strategies of Administration 4 semester hours credit

 This study covers advanced details of effective administration.